awsdocs/amazon-kendra-developer-guide/doc_source/adjusting-capacity.md

 After you update the capacity of your index, it can take several minutes for the changes to take effect\.

 To add or remove capacity using the Amazon Kendra API, use the `CapacityUnits` parameter in the [UpdateIndex](API_UpdateIndex.md) API\.

+## Amazon Kendra Intelligent Ranking capacity<a name="intelligent-ranking-capacity"></a>

+A capacity unit provides the following additional rescore requests per second for a rescore execution plan\.
+A rescore execution plan is a resource used to provision the [Rescore](https://docs.aws.amazon.com/kendra/latest/dg/API_Ranking_Rescore.html) API\.
++ 0\.01 requests per second\.

+Each rescore execution plan comes with a base capacity equal to 1 capacity unit \(0\.01 requests per second\)\.
+There is an additional cost for each additional capacity unit\.
+For details, see [Amazon Kendra pricing](http://aws.amazon.com/kendra/pricing/)\.

+You can add up to 1000 extra capacity units for a rescore execution plan\.
+If you need more units, [contact AWS support](http://aws.amazon.com/contact-us/)\.

 ## Query suggestions capacity<a name="query-suggestions-capacity"></a>